FAQ

 arping <ipaddress>

-The workaround - put the next commands to your Postgres database terminal:
+The workaround - put the following commands into your Postgres database terminal:

 DROP SCHEMA public CASCADE;